liaohuqiu/icon-font-for-multiple-platforms/README.md

     `sh manage.sh install`

-3. Make icon font from Skecth file
+3. Make icon font from Sketch file

     ```
     sh manage.sh make
     ```

-    `cube-icons-sample.sketch` is a sample Skecth file, you can change your own one.
+    `cube-icons-sample.sketch` is a sample Sketch file, you can change your own one.

 4. See what we have